include-cpp/cpplang-code-of-conduct/index.md

 - Diversity and inclusion make our community strong.
 We encourage participation from the most varied and diverse backgrounds possible and want to be very clear about where we stand.
 - Our goal is to maintain a safe, helpful and friendly community for everyone, regardless of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other defining characteristic.
-- This code and related procedures also apply to unacceptable behavior occurring outside the scope of community activities, in all community venues— online and in-person— as well as in all one-on-one communications, and anywhere such behavior has the potential to adversely affect the safety and well-being of community members.
+- This code and related procedures also apply to unacceptable behaviour occurring outside the scope of community activities, in all community venues— online and in-person— as well as in all one-on-one communications, and anywhere such behaviour has the potential to adversely affect the safety and well-being of community members.

-Expected Behavior
+Expected Behaviour
 -----------------

 - Be welcoming.
 - Be kind.
 - Look out for each other.

-Unacceptable Behavior
+Unacceptable Behaviour
 ---------------------

-The following behaviours are unacceptable in all CppLang Slack channels, and in any physical or online events officially organized by its administrative team:
+The following behaviours are unacceptable in all CppLang Slack channels, and in any physical or online events officially organised by its administrative team:

 - Violence, threats of violence or violent language directed against another person.
 - Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.